wubuku/hello-mud/docs/ContractCodeStructure.md

 ## Mapping DDDML Models to Contract Code

-> Note: *Aggregate*、*Aggregate Root*、*Entity* are concepts in DDD.
+> Note: *Aggregate*, *Aggregate Root*, *Entity* are concepts in DDD.
 You can spend a few minutes to google and understand the concepts of DDD, this will help you understand this article.
-> If you don't have time, you can just remember: *Aggregate Root* is a kind of *Entity*.
+> If you want to scroll down first, just remember: *Aggregate Root* is a kind of *Entity*.
 > *Entity* is a concept that most people with technical backgrounds are already familiar with, usually it can be understood as: an object with a unique identifier.